TessaRidderikhoff/Programmeerproject/DESIGN.md

 This function will first plot the data, then create a legend displaying the colours of the different continents.

 When the slider is moved, or different variables for the x- or y-axis are selected, an updateScatter function is called, that relocates the dots on the scatterplot according to the new data.

+When hovered over a dot, the opacity of the other dots will decrease and a tooltip will appear, clarifying the country the dot represents, the percentage of obesity in that country (represented by size of dot) and the x and y values.
+This country will also be the only country on the world map whose opacity is not temporarely decrease as well, clarifying the location of the country.

+When clicked on a dot, the sankey diagram will be updated.

 ## Sankey-diagram
 ### Data